Britney Spears Reportedly Wants Stress Levels Low As She Spends Time With Kids Following Treatment

 “[Britney is] looking forward to keeping her stress level as low as possible and to just relax,” a source told Page Six.

-The pop star and her ex-husband Kevin Federline share joint custody of Sean and Jayden, wherein each parent reportedly has the kids for alternating three-day periods.
+The pop star and her ex-husband, Kevin Federline, share joint custody of Sean and Jayden, wherein each parent reportedly has the kids for alternating three-day periods.
 However, with Spears’ recent mental health concerns, the boys have been spending time with Federline.
 Sources revealed to TMZ that Spears’ 30-day stay at the wellness center did improve her mental state, but there are reportedly still some concerns.

 “We’re told progress is being made, but there’s another big unresolved factor.
 The meds will stabilize her, but there are more fundamental mental health issues that go to judgment and perspective, and that requires intensive therapy… something she has been and will continue to receive,” the news outlet reported.